 Welcome to the Wonderful Machine Apply page where I’ll attempt to explain everything you’ll need to know if you’re interested in applying for a job with us.
 Please take a moment to read this so you can get a better sense of what it’s like to be a member of our team, and so you can know what to expect from our application process.
 Our company is somewhat unconventional, so it's important to read this entire article before applying.

 Wonderful Machine is a production company with a network of 700 photographers around the world.
-We currently have 23 staff members working from our office in Conshohocken, Pennsylvania.
+We currently have 23 full-time staff members working from our office in Conshohocken, Pennsylvania.